czbiohub-sf/cerebra/paper/paper.md

 The output of `germline-filter` is a set of trimmed-down VCF files.

 If you have access to "control" tissue and your experimental question is concerned with differences between tumor/pathogenic tissue and control tissue, then `germline-filter` is the right place to start.
-This will produce a new set of VCFs, which you'll use for the next two steps.
+`germline-filter` will produce a new set of VCFs, which you'll use for the next two steps.
 If you do not have access to "control" tissue, then proceed directly to `count-mutations` or `find-aa-mutations`.